 “The community benefit package is the best I’ve ever seen on an annexation,” councilman Aaron Brockett said.
 “It will make a real difference to a number of folks who otherwise could not afford housing in our city.”

-Two people spoke during the public hearing, both in favor of the annexation.
+Two people spoke during the Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan..., both in favor of the annexation.
 Kristi Scott, a Longmont resident and long-time friend of the family who owns and once lived at 5469 South Boulder Road, said the annexation was bittersweet.

 “This property is going to change, and a lot of us are not happy about it,” she said.
 “But it can change for good.
 Affordable housing can help a lot of people.